 To minimise frequency congestion it is desirable that transmissions are kept to the minimum, both in application and in content, and that 'aviation English' is used.
 But bear in mind that dissemination of important safety information is vital.
 Pilots must judge when and what transmissions should be made in the interests of both safe, expeditious traffic flow and minimum frequency congestion.
 All transmissions must be short but understandable, bearing in mind that Australian idiom may not be comprehensible to all persons receiving the transmission.
 Be aware the Australian flight training industry attracts many students from overseas and all pilots should do what they can to support that industry and its students.

-An aircraft is 'in the vicinity' of a non-controlled aerodrome if it is within a horizontal distance of 10 nautical miles from the aerodrome and at a height above the aerodrome that could result in conflict with operations at the aerodrome.
+An aircraft is 'in the vicinity' of a non-controlled aerodrome if it is within a horizontal distance of 10 nautical miles from that aerodrome and at a height above the aerodrome that could result in conflict with operations at the aerodrome.
 The height dimension of the aerodrome's airspace is a rather nebulous concept — few light aircraft pilots would be familiar with the potential flight path profiles of fast-moving RPT aircraft conducting their normal 'straight-in' or 'circling' approaches or their climb-out; so the upper and lower 'vicinity' limits (at various distances from the airfield with allowance for terrain elevation) are difficult to judge.
-Perhaps 5000 feet amsl could be regarded as the height limit of the airspace at most CTAF aerodromes – but high aerodrome elevation must be taken into account.
+Perhaps 5000 feet amsl could be regarded as the height limit of the airspace at most CTAF aerodromes – but aerodrome elevation must be taken into account.

 *Note: prior to about 2006 'designated non-controlled aerodromes' were commonly known as 'CTAF(R)s'; in the 1990s they were 'MBZs' – mandatory broadcast zones.